reselbob/kinesis-streamer/README.md

 The tests that run in this project check that the credential information is available in the runtime environment.
 Also, a test will check that a ShardId is returned from the Kinesis Stream to which the application is bound.

-Operationally this means that all the values assigned to [required environment variables](https://github.com/reselbob/kinesis-streamer#configuring-the-environment-variables) work as expected.
+Operationally this means that all the values assigned to the [required environment variables](https://github.com/reselbob/kinesis-streamer#configuring-the-environment-variables) work as expected.

 ## Running the project